bartificer/programming-by-stealth/docs/pbs46.md

 // a bright green booger
 ```

-BTW, notice the use of an arrow function when defining the self executing anonymous function.
+By the way, notice the use of an arrow function when defining the self-executing anonymous function.

 ## Challenge

 Using your own code or [my solution to the previous challenge](https://github.com/bbusschots/bartificer_ca_js/tree/PBS45-Challenge-Solution) as your starting point, convert the `bartificer.ca` prototypes to ES6 classes, and convert the many callbacks in both the prototypes and the test suite to arrow functions as appropriate.

-When it comes to converting functions to arrow functions, how many you convert is largely a matter of taste, the only ones that absolutely should be converted are the ones that use the old `const self = this` anti-pattern.
+When it comes to converting functions to arrow functions, how many you convert is largely a matter of taste.
+The only ones that absolutely should be converted are the ones that use the old `const self = this` anti-pattern.
 Similarly, there are anonymous functions that absolutely cannot be changed to arrow functions because they need to have their own `this`.

 ## Final Thoughts

 We’ve now covered the majority of the major changes brought to JavaScript by ES6.
 Most significantly we have new variable scopes, better argument handling, a whole new type of function, new types of loops, a replacement for tedious string concatenations, and an entirely new mechanism for defining prototypes.
 That really is quite the overhaul!
 Some time within the next year we’ll make the move into ES7, but don’t expect the changes to be anything even nearly as dramatic as this.

-JavaScript has always had the ability to support _polymorphism_, a concept at the very heart of object oriented programming, but the syntax was so counter-intuitive before ES6 that I’ve simply avoided the whole topic for fear it would alienate every reader/listener we have!
+JavaScript has always had the ability to support _polymorphism_, a concept at the very heart of object oriented programming, but the syntax was so counterintuitive before ES6 that I’ve simply avoided the whole topic for fear it would alienate every reader/listener we have!
 The `class` keyword in combination with the `extends` keyword we’ll meet in the next instalment changes all that.
 We’re now finally ready to explore proper object orientation, and that’s exactly what we’ll be doing next time.